kmarkley/Indigo-Online-Sensor/README.md

 * **Select Test(s)**
 Perform download test, upload test, or both.

+* **On Threshold**
+The minimum tested speed (upload or download) at which the sensor will report ON.

 * **Distance Unit**
 Speedtest.net reports the distance to the server.
-Only affects how the state appears in control pages.

-* **On Threshold**
-The minimum tested speed (upload or download) at which the sensor will report ON.
+This only affects the unit label on control pages (i.e. no conversion takes place).

 * **Update Frequency**
 Define how often the device perform a speedtest.